The

 by one of the states would become a pirate.
 That would be all the reason

-any European nation would need to invade.
+any European nation needed to lawfully invade.
 We would be said to be licensing and harboring pirates.

-It was so sensitive a situation that even if we did not know a ship was
+It was so sensitive a situation that even if we did not know a certain ship was

-a pirate ship and it had harbored in any state then it probably would have been enough reason
+a pirate ship (and it was being harbored in any of the states) it probably would have been enough reason for France

 to start a war.
+And they could have lied about it and pulled it off.
 All the nations of Europe would be able to say that the

 states were essentially like Somalia was in in the 1990's or Afghanistan in 2001 when they were